David Malcolm Renton: Catalina Pottery, 1927–1937

 In 1927, Wrigley and Renton decided to construct a tile factory using Catalina clay from the hills that they had analyzed to produce building materials and other fine items.
-The idea was to meet the demand for roof and enamel tiles in the major construction that was booming in California, in conjunction with the "Spanish Mission" revival in architecture.
+The idea was to meet the demand for roof and enamel tiles in the major construction that was booming in California, in conjunction with the Spanish Mission revival architecture style.
 Beginning with construction materials to be sold on the mainland, Renton experimented with other products including souvenirs, vases, bookends and figurines.

 The factory produced trial souvenirs in the intervening years before Catalina Clay Products was founded and expanded the line of offerings in 1930.
 Using red and white clays found on the island, the products were fired with enamels of local mineral oxides to produce distinctive Catalina colors.
 A storefront opened in Avalon in the summer of 1930.
 By 1931, business was promising enough that Renton decided to open branches on the mainland: in both Hollywood and the Mexican style section of Los Angeles known as Olvera Street.
 Their pottery and signature painted tile and wrought iron tables were picked up by major department stores.
 A Los Angeles Times article ("Ancient Pottery Art Revived" December 27, 1931) noted that "Avalon-ware is recognizable for its flint-like hardness and beauty of form and color..."

 The business was sold by Philip K. Wrigley to the Gladding, McBean company in 1937.
-Today, Catalina Pottery is a treasured collectors item.
+Today, Catalina Pottery is a treasured collector's item.